The Only Game in Town (1970 film): Production notes

 20th Century Fox paid $550,000 for the film rights before the play opened on Broadway, with Frank D. Gilroy to get $150,000 to write the script.
 The play, starring Tammy Grimes and Barry Nelson, was not a success, running only sixteen performances.
 The play was profiled in the William Goldman book The Season: A Candid Look at Broadway.

 Elizabeth Taylor was paid $1,125,000 to appear in the film.
 The film was shot on a soundstage in Paris, at Taylor's demand as her husband Richard Burton was working on the film Staircase in the area at the time, over eighty-six days.
 There was not enough footage for the film after the shooting in Paris and another ten days were spent shooting film in Nevada.
 Stevens had previously directed Taylor twice with great success, in A Place in the Sun (1951) and Giant (1956).

 Frank Sinatra originally signed to play Joe, but when Taylor became ill and filming was postponed, he had to drop out of the project to fulfill another commitment with Caesar's Palace in Las Vegas.
 Warren Beatty was paid $750,000 to replace Sinatra.

 Screenwriter Gilroy's experience making the film inspired him to write and direct the film Once in Paris...
 (1978), which involves a character based on Jack Lenoir, his chauffeur during the shooting of The Only Game in Town.
 Gilroy was so fascinated by Lenoir that he cast the driver as himself.

 Director Curtis Hanson did a reworking of this film with his film Lucky You (2007), which dealt with a professional gambler out to break the bank in Las Vegas.
 The reworking was in the adding of a female singer and the gambler's father entering the World Series of Poker where the story is set.
 The film starred Eric Bana, Drew Barrymore and Robert Duvall.

 Release

-The film was released January 21, 1970 at the Beverly in Los Angeles.
+The film premiered at the Beverly in Los Angeles on January 21, 1970.
 It grossed $28,000 in its opening week.

 Reception

 Box office

-According to Fox records the film required $19,300,000 in rentals to break even and by 11 December 1970 had made $4,525,000.
+According to Fox records, the film required $19,300,000 in rentals to break even and had made $4,525,000 by December 11, 1970.
 In September 1970 the studio had lost $7,557,000 on the film.
-The Only Game in Town was the second-worst financial failure for Fox, behind Cleopatra also starring Taylor.
+The Only Game in Town was the second-worst financial failure for Fox, behind Cleopatra, also starring Taylor.
 Stevens did not direct another film.